aclemons/emailrelay/doc/reference.md

 Bear in mind the following points when writing `--filter` programs:

-* The standard input and output are not used; the message filenames are passed on the command-line.
+* The standard input and output are not used for message content; the message filenames are passed on the command-line.
 * Programs are run with a reduced set of environment variables.
 * Message files use CR-LF line terminators.
 * Envelope files will have a file extension of `.new` or `.busy` when the filter runs.